Spin Away Your Self-Quarantine Blues With Flow Arts

 - Flowtoys — specializes in LED props; known for making the most robust LED capsules on the market, w/ lifetime warranty

 - FlowOnFire — wide range of props, lots of customization options for color and size, amount of options can be a little overwhelming but they’re friendly & will help you out

 - Renegade Juggling — juggling and circus props

-(To avoid overwhelming newbies with too many options, I’ve only included my favorite generalist shops, and left out many excellent specialty shops and fire-centric shops that you’ll surely find your way to once you discover more specific preferences.)
+(To avoid overwhelming newbies with too many options, I’ve only included my favorite generalist shops, and left out many excellent specialty shops and fire-centric shops that you’ll surely find your way to once you have more specific preferences.)